Kathmandu: Durbar Squares

 The literal meaning of Durbar Square is a "place of palaces".
 There are three preserved Durbar Squares in Kathmandu valley and one unpreserved in Kirtipur.
 The Durbar Square of Kathmandu is in the old city and has heritage buildings representing four kingdoms (Kantipur, Lalitpur, Bhaktapur, Kirtipur); the earliest being the Licchavi dynasty.
 The complex has 50 temples and is distributed in two quadrangles of the Durbar Square.
 The outer quadrangle has the Kasthamandap, Kumari Ghar, and Shiva-Parvati Temple; the inner quadrangle has the Hanuman Dhoka palace.
 The squares were severely damaged in the April 2015 earthquake.

 Hanuman Dhoka is a complex of structures with the royal palace of the Malla kings and of the Shah dynasty.
 It is spread over five acres.
-The eastern wing, with ten courtyards, is the oldest part, dating to the mid-16th century.
+The eastern wing (with ten courtyards) is the oldest part, dating to the mid-16th century.
 It was expanded by King Pratap Malla in the 17th century with many temples.
 The royal family lived in this palace until 1886 when they moved to Narayanhiti Palace.
 The stone inscription outside is in fifteen languages.

 Kumari Ghar is a palace in the centre of the Kathmandu city, next to the Durbar square where a royal Kumari selected from several Kumaris resides.
-Kumari, or Kumari Devi, is the tradition of worshipping young pre-pubescent girls as manifestations of the divine female energy or devi in South Asian countries.
-In Nepal the selection process is very rigorous.
+Kumari (or Kumari Devi), is the tradition of worshipping young pre-pubescent girls as manifestations of the divine female energy (or devi) in South Asian countries.
+In Nepal, the selection process is very rigorous.
 Previously, during the time of the monarchy, the queen and the priests used to appoint the proposed Kumari with delicate process of astrological examination and physical examination of 32 'gunas'.
-The china (चिना), an ancient Hindu astrological report, of the Kumari and the reigning king, was ought to be similar.
+The china (चिना), an ancient Hindu astrological report of the Kumari and the reigning king, has been said to be similar.
 The Kumari is believed to be a bodily incarnation of the goddess Taleju (the Nepali name for Durga) until she menstruates, after which it is believed that the goddess vacates her body.
 Serious illness or a major loss of blood from an injury also causes her to revert to common status.
 The current Kumari, Trishna Shakya, age three at the time of appointment, was installed in September 2017 succeeding Matina Shakya who was the first Kumari of Kathmandu after the end of the monarchy.

 Kasthamandap is a three-storeyed temple enshrining an image of Gorakhnath.
-It was built in the 16th century in pagoda style.
+It was built in the 16th century in the pagoda style.
 The name of Kathmandu is a derivative of the word Kasthamandap.
 It was built under the reign of King Laxmi Narsingha Malla.
 Kasthamandap stands at the intersection of two ancient trade routes linking India and Tibet at Maru square.
 It was originally built as a rest house for travellers.